Broadway Love: Censorship

 Like many American films of the time, Broadway Love was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors required a cut, in Reel 2, of an intoxicated man falling on a couch and then from same, the intertitle "I've heard tell of these places", struggle scene where man takes hold of woman's shoulders, in Reel 3, last scene of men and woman drinking at table, kissing woman on shoulder in automobile and all but the first and last struggle scenes, and two intertitles "You've left me alone" etc. and "It's your own game" etc.

 Distribution

 The film's poster showcases Dorothy Phillips, evidence that, at this point in his career, Lon Chaney was not yet a major star.
 A still exists showing Lon Chaney in the role of the hayseed boyfriend, Elmer Watkins.

-A print of the film survives in the George Eastman House Motion Picture Collection.
+A print of the film survives in the George Eastman Museum Motion Picture Collection.